Biden Signs Executive Order on Net Neutrality, Broadband Pricing Policy and Big Tech Merger Scrutiny

 Net neutrality refers to the concept that broadband providers must not block or throttle the content that consumers seek to access on the internet, or provide preferential access to content by business partners.

-Under former President Barrack Obama, the FCC in February 2015 enacted net neutrality rules promoting what his administration called “the open, fair, and free Internet as we know it today.”
+Under former President Barack Obama, the FCC in February 2015 enacted net neutrality rules promoting what his administration called “the open, fair, and free internet as we know it today.”

 Broadband pricing policy